movementlabsxyz/mysticeti/README.md

 ## Development

-When developing, the analyzer may show errors in files.
+When developing, the analyzer may show errors in files (e.g. in `orchestrator/src/main.rs`).
 To fix this start code in a nix environment.

     nix develop
     code .